stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 **Components:** V, S, M *(A sheet of paper.)*<br>
 **Duration:** Sustained

 You touch a willing creature while begging them to fly halfway around the world.
 The target gains a flying speed of 30 feet for the duration.
-This spell ends early if the target takes fire or radiant damage.
+This spell ends early if the target takes fire or sacred damage.
 When the spell ends, the target comes spiraling down, landing in a random location within a horizontal radius equal to their altitude when the spell ended.

 ## Slow
 *2nd Level Transmutation*<br>
 **Casting Time:** 2 Actions<br>
-**Range:** 120 feet (40-foot cube)<br>
+**Range:** 120 Feet (40-foot cube)<br>
 **Components:** V, S, M *(A drop of molasses.)*<br>
 **Duration:** Sustained, up to 1 minute